Notgamer07/Library-Management/README.md

-Here's a clean, structured, and tailored README.md template for your Library Management System project based on the details you provided:

-markdown
-Copy
-Edit
 # 📚 Library Management System

 A Django-based web application to manage library books, borrowers, and due dates with real-time return updates using AJAX.